jeffpar/pcjs.v1/blog/2015/03/26/README.md

 is a popular way of checking for "falsy" values (ie, *undefined*, *null*, 0, false, "", NaN, etc).
 Again, another situation where type coercion is beneficial and well understood.
-Don't use this technique for the *undefined* or *null* parameter however:
+Don't use this technique for optional parameters though:

 	if (!parameter) { ... }

 because a valid numeric parameter could include 0, a valid string parameter could include "", etc.

-When I recommend *not* using strict comparisons, I'm not saying coercion is good.
-I agree that it generally should be avoided, except in well-defined situations, as noted above.
-Know your variable data types, compare variables only of the same type, and you'll be fine.
+I'm not saying *never* use strict comparisons, or that coercion is good, but simply that the more you know all your variable data types, and the more you compare variables only of the same type, and better off you'll be.

-Problems with type coercion are **NOT** problems caused by a poor choice of operators, so trying to make those problems go away by artificially limiting your choice of operators is the wrong solution.
+Problems with type coercion are **NOT** problems caused by a poor choice of operators, so trying to make those problems go away by artificially limiting your choice of operators seems like the wrong solution.
 Type coercion problems are, by definition, problems involving mismatched types.
 Solutions include:

 - Don't compare variables of different types; or
-- Manually convert your variables to matching types; or
+- Convert your variables to matching types first; or
-- Allow JavaScript to perform coercion only in well-defined situations
+- Rely on coercion, but be clear about why and when you're doing it

+Explicitly convert variables to a single type whenever possible.
+For example, I might define a method that accepts an optional numeric parameter, with a documented default value when it's omitted.
+I think it's important make that parameter unambiguously numeric as soon as possible; eg:

+	/**
+	 * foo(n)
+	 *
+	 * Performs a mathematical operation on n and returns a result.
+	 *
+	 * @param {number} [n] is an optional parameter (defaults to zero if omitted)
+	 * @return {number}
+	 */
+	function foo(n) {
+		n = n || 0;
+		...
+	}

+The expression `n || 0` might seem pointless, because *undefined* and *zero* are equivalent in a "falsy" sense, but *undefined* is not a number, and there will be fewer problems downstream if you ensure that n is *always* a number.

 ### Enumerating Array or Object Properties